-Outsourcing sounds scary.
 One of my clients told me at the beginning of our relationship, “I’m scared to give up this creative side of my business.”
 But that’s actually not it at all!

-So what exactly is outsourcing then and when should you consider it?
+So what exactly is outsourcing then?

-First, let's start with what outsourcing is not.
+Let’s start with what outsourcing is not.
 Outsourcing is NOT giving up the creative side of your business.
 You as the photographer are still in full control of your editing.
 You determine the look, the style, and you can adjust and tweak it at any time, just as you usually would.

-Deciding when to outsource is a BIG decision to make in your business.
 Here are the top three ways to know when you are ready to start outsourcing.

 You have a consistent editing style

 Like I mentioned above, your editor is not going to “re-brand” your editing.
 They are simply available to help you get the work done.
-The style is still your own and in order for your editor to achieve your look, your editing style must be nailed down and easy to replicate for every single wedding/session.
+The style is still your own and in order for your editor to achieve your look, your style must be nailed down and easy to replicate for every single wedding/session.